CUSTOM & PERSONALIZED

 The process of alcohol-detox can bring about varied withdrawal symptoms with varying degrees of pain.
 According to addiction counselors and credentialed medical specialists the withdrawal symptoms during alcohol-detox can be of three kinds: mild, moderate, and severe.
 The degree of pain during the process can be determined by few vital parameters such as: 1.
 What is the gender-height-weight-age of the individual?
 2. Is there any case-history for physical/mental health?
 3. What is the typical alcohol consumption level on a daily/weekly basis?
 4. What is the duration of alcohol consumption in large quantities?
 It is important to note that, the longer the history of alcohol-abuse, the greater will be the withdrawal symptoms and the difficulty of detox.

-Hence, a person with a case-history of 20 years of alcohol abuse will struggle more in comparison to an abuser with 3 years case-history.
+Hence, a person with a case history of 20 years of alcohol abuse will struggle more in comparison to an abuser with 3 years of case history.
 However, in either case, self-detoxification is not advisable.
-It is advisable to undertake the detox under skilled-medical assistance at a detox center to ensure higher success rates and to limit the stressors to bare minimum.
+It is advisable to undertake the detox under skilled medical assistance at a alcohol detox center to ensure higher success rates and to limit the stressors to bare minimum.

 In case of alcohol-abuse, the withdrawal can begin anytime between 12-24 hours.
 In rare cases, it can begin in the sixth hour after the last drink.
 These withdrawal symptoms can prolong for 5-10 days on an average.
 The response varies from individual to individual depending on the vital stats, the severity and the years of abuse.
 Name strongly dissuades every individual attempting alcohol-detox and urges to seek assistance from detox-centers.
 Skilled-medical help will ensure your safety, comfort, and reduced amount of pain too.
 It can also avoid any kind of fatality caused in the case of seizures and the like.